Skip to content

 Applicability and governance — DORA Articles 1, 2, 4, 5, 6, 16

-DORA's scope, proportionality, and governance foundations sit in Chapter I (Articles 1–4) and the opening provisions of Chapter II (Articles 5, 6, 15, 16).
+DORA's scope, proportionality, and governance foundations sit in Chapter I (Articles 1–4) and the framing provisions of Chapter II (Articles 5 and 6, with the RTS mandate in Article 15 and the simplified regime in Article 16 closing the Chapter).
 This page walks through the operative provisions and shows how each lands in Modulos OFF-16 and MFF-16.

 Quick decision